Exploring the Eastern Towhee (Rufous-sided)

 They hop forward and then jump backward, dragging their feet to pull leaves and debris to reveal the insects and seeds they eat.

-After the breeding season in late summer, ripening fruit is the favorite choice of food to eat.
+After the breeding season in late summer, ripening fruit is their favorite choice of food to eat.

-A ground platform or tray feeder placed near the underbrush may attract the Towhee to feed in your yard.
+A ground platform or tray feeder placed near the underbrush may attract them to feed in your yard.
 Keeping in mind the slightest disturbance will have them diving for cover.

 Predators